 First, we're going to grab the Sync Identifier that we used on the original route.

+Just in case our routes don't have any metadata, we're going to define a default value.
+Next, let's create a metadata dictionary.
 Here, we create our dictionary and then assigns the Sync Identifier to the original Sync Identifier we had.

 Next, we're going to use the sync version of 2, because this is our updated route.

 Again, let's pass the metadata to finish route, so we associate it to the WorkoutRoute when it gets saved to the workout.

 HealthKit will then replace our original route.
 All right, let's see this in action.

 All right.
 First let's perform a new workout.